Topological Data Analysis of Black Hole Images: Introduction

 Apparent in the first EHT observations \citep{PaperI, PaperVI}, and in the synthetic observations of the M87 black hole \citep{PaperV} is a particular topological signature of the black hole image: a bright ring surrounding a dim region.
 We propose that topological signatures such as the existence of such a ring is a good set of features to classify black hole images.

 Topological data analysis (TDA) is a set of techniques that allows for robust analysis of the topological characteristics of a dataset to be made.
-In this work, we introduce a method to classify black hole images (synthetic or otherwise) by the application of persistent homology, a TDA technique that measures certain topological invariants of a dataset.
-In persistent homology, one first converts an image into a topological space by forming, for example, the Vietoris-Rips complexes \citep{Vietoris} associated with the datapoints of the image.
+In this work, we introduce a method to classify black hole images (synthetic or real) by the application of persistent homology, a TDA technique that measures certain topological invariants of a dataset.
+In persistent homology, one first converts an image into a topological space associated with the datapoints of the image.
 Once in the form of a topological space, standard mathematical techniques can be used to compute the topological properties of the image.
+More details on TDA and persistent homology can be found in \cite{GCarlssonTopologyandData} or in the book \cite{EandH}.

-Persistent homology converts a high dimensionality dataset (a black hole image) into more manageable low dimensionality information (its topological characteristics), and is thus an example of a dimensionality reduction technique.
+Persistent homology converts a high dimensional dataset (a black hole image) into more manageable low dimensional information (its topological characteristics), and is thus an example of a dimensionality reduction technique.
 In the study of black hole shadows, dimensionality reduction in the form of principal component analysis (PCA) has previously been utilized to decompose synthetic black hole images \citep{Lia1} and theoretical models of black hole shadows \citep{Lia2} into their eigencomponents.
-Unlike PCA, persistent homology is non-linear, and thus allows for some nonlinear properties in the dataset to be extracted efficiently.
+In contrast to PCA, where the transformation from high to low dimension spaces is linear, persistent homology applies a non-linear transformation.
+This nonlinearity allows persistent homology to retain information that is lost by linear dimensionality reduction techniques.

 In order to apply TDA to the large image set, we develop a two-step algorithm.
 The first step, which we call \emph{metronization}, is a dimensional reduction procedure that condenses a black hole image into simple graphs that retain all of the topological information of the image.
 This step both transforms a black hole image into a form amenable to TDA as well as greatly accelerating the TDA calculations.
 The second step is to run persistent homology algorithms on the metronization output.
 Currently, there are many available open-source software to perform the later computational topology tasks.
 In this project, we utilized the open-source code Dionysus 2\footnote{https://mrzv.org/software/dionysus2/} \citep{Dionysus2}.
 Other examples of computational topology software include Ripser++\footnote{https://github.com/simonzhang00/ripser-plusplus} \citep{ripserplusplus} which possesses graphic processing unit (GPU) acceleration and the Topology Toolkit\footnote{https://topology-tool-kit.github.io/} \citep{TTK}.